 Several people appeared as gay characters (or "suspect") on this show before officially coming out in real-life, such as Richard Chamberlain, Neil Patrick Harris, and Sean Hayes (Jack).

 In season nine, episode six, "Rosario's Quinceañera", Grace Adler (Debra Messing) is crying about her mother Bobbie Adler's (Debbie Reynolds') death.
-Debbie passed away December 28, 2016.
+Debbie passed away December 28, 2016, the day after her daughter, Carrie Fisher, died.